spica-engine/spica/docs/content/guide/bucket.md

 - Click on the **cog** icon to open field options
 - Check **Translate** option and save the Bucket

-> Warning: Once you add localization, you can't revert that change.
+> Warning: This action is irreversible which means, once you make a field to have translations, you can't take it back.

 > Note: Only the following type of properties can have localization; `string`, `textarea` and `richtext`